 And this trend is spreading from Australia to other parts of the world.
 Who knew that the Land Down Under could turn your world upside down?
 These are some windows of opportunity that are unavailable to those who decide to stick to working from home, making it into a pretty strong competitive advantage.

 Another significant advantage that networking in the digital era provides you with is the ability to do your research on people even before contacting them.
-You would be surprised at just how many information people put on public display, and there are usually some incredibly useful facts here.
+You would be surprised at just how much information people put on public display, and there are usually some incredibly useful facts here.

 For instance, knowing that a person is a vegan before inviting them to a business dinner can be a deal-breaker.
 Aside from this, knowing a thing or two about their hobbies and interests can help you find a perfect ice-breaker or a conversation starter.